 - Some wearers report that the upper is not as durable as the super-grip outsole

-Another clean trail shoe with outsole lugs to impress is the Hoka One One Challenger ATR 4.
+Another trail shoe with impressive outsole lugs is the Hoka One One Challenger ATR 6.
 You’ll achieve superior grip with the strategically-placed lugs, but it’s the improved durability that wearers truly appreciate.
 A large toe guard area, for example, helps prevent damage when you run into obstacles.

-With a stability rank of “neutral,” the Challenger ATR 4s accommodate a range of running (and foot) styles.
-A 5mm heel-toe drop supports a more natural gait, and while there’s plenty of outsole to absorb the force of the trail, the shoes weigh in at a flat nine ounces or about 255 grams.
+With a stability rank of “neutral,” the Challenger ATR 6s accommodate a range of running (and foot) styles.
+A 5mm heel-toe drop supports a more natural gait, and while there’s plenty of outsole to absorb the force of the trail, the shoes weigh in at a flat nine ounces, or about 255 grams.

 While reviewers often note high expectations for each subsequent version of the Challenger ATRs, some changes, such as removing the tongue padding and holder, have become drawbacks in the latest offering.

-Still, for those new to the Challenger ATRs or for those who didn’t like previous features, the 4 delivers a lightweight and “cloud-like” feel and quick-drying performance to keep you comfortable on the trail.
+Still, for those new to the Challenger ATRs, or for those who didn’t like previous features, the 6 delivers a lightweight and “cloud-like” feel and quick-drying performance to keep you comfortable on the trail.

 - Ample cushioning despite the light weight